-Students can apply for travel awards to attend academic conferences through a variety of PSU programs, including the Student Education Travel (SET) award through the Graduate School.
+Students can apply for travel awards to attend academic conferences through a variety of PSU programs, including the Student Education Travel (SET) award.
 Matching funds may be provided from TSUSP, if available, for the presentation of dissertation research.
 Inquiries should be made to the School Director.